SwissArmyWrench/johnnybgoode/docs/GOALPOSTS.md

 - Help text under `johnny help`
 - `johnny info` command to provide info like expected config file path.
 - Built in setup system
+- Out-of-place file warnings at all levels
+- User-configurable exceptions to those warnings
+- Exporting the index in serialization languages like YAML, TOML, or JSON
+- Built in system to walk user through first-time setup

 ### How this file works